 As an occasional participant in many local actions, I recognize the "regulars" who are the backbone of the Tucson activist community.
 Of the 200 folks at this vigil -- only two other people (plus myself) are regular protests participants with me being a relative newbie and only an occasional participant.
 Many folks had no idea there are other regularly scheduled vigils and protests occuring in Tucson every week.
 The participants were simply regular folks so upset by the disrespect the Bush administration shows to military families and the brave soldiers who fight and die for obscure, constantly changing, and increasingly obvious delusions and lies.

+One of the most touching images that will stay in my mind was of the petite woman with her simply lettered sign that read, "Bring my son home."
 Another woman, Corey, brought cards for people to sign that she she will hand deliver to Cindy in Crawford this weekend when she goes to stand with Cindy (and she had to go to get more cards when the first cards filled up within the first few minutes of the vigil because the response was so great.)

 I am beginning to believe that the tide really is turning.